whomble/EnderSpark/README.md

 3. High hardness

-The wire is connected to the (-) terminal of the PSU by the brass wheel, but since the wire emit EMF like an antenna, I want to ground as much metal as I can, so the whole motor assembly is at the same potential as the wire, but the frame of the printer and the red part are grounded.
+The wire is connected to the (-) terminal of the PSU by the brass wheel and in the future a tungsten carbide contact block, but since the wire emit EMF like an antenna, I want to ground as much metal as I can, so the whole motor assembly is at the same potential as the wire, but the frame of the printer and the red part are grounded.
 The voltage arent high so a layer of epoxy or an anodization is enougth to insulate the two regions.

 <img src="Photos/V1.jpg" width="300"><img src="Photos/V2.jpg" width="300">

 The first version on the left use a lots of printed parts, it works but the tensionner some part can flex and reduce the wire tension/straightness so I made a second version in 5mm thick alluminium plate with 10mm thick tensionners.

 All the parts are availlable in .sldprt and .step

+### Spool

+Wire edm as you can guess consume wire, so I need a simple way to manage the waste wire.
+My solution is to have the new spool of wireconnected to the waste spool with magnet so the second one can be drived by the first one.
+Since the first spool will get smaller and smaller and the second bigger and bigger, the first one will have to turn way fater to maintain a tension.
+With this configurtion, the first spool has a way smaller inner diameter which made it spin fzster at any moment.
+The magnets act like a clutch to maintain constant load at variable speeds.

 # Electronics